osohq/oso/docs/content/any/project/changelogs/NEXT.md

 - The debugger can now break on runtime errors.
 - The `var` command  in the debugger now automatically maps variable names to their temporary bindings.
+- Constraints on unbound variables no longer prevent the variable from later being bound.
 - The VM can now represent circular data without crashing.

 ### Ruby